Why writing Letters will be Cherished by Generations to Come

 Sending and receiving letters was something beyond words:

-I never wrote an official letter that was posted to somewhere but I have written several letters which I personally handed to those whom, I loved and cared about.
+I never wrote an official letter that was posted somewhere but I have written several letters, which I personally handed to those, who I loved and cared.

-I don’t know whether they realize what that means and sometimes I wonder if they tore it after reading.
+I don’t know whether they realise what that means and sometimes I wonder if they tore them after reading.
 But for me, it has always been a gesture of love, care, and affection.
 And if someone does that for me, I’ll be in tears.

 Many people still cherish old letters and mementos: